danielgtaylor/shorthand/README.md

 It seems reasonable to ask, why create a new syntax?

 1. Built-in.
 No extra executables required.
-Your CLI ships ready-to-go.
+Your tool ships ready-to-go.
 2. No need to use sub-shells to build complex structured data.
 3. Syntax is closer to YAML & JSON and mimics how you do queries using tools like `jq` and `jmespath`.
+4. It's _optional_, so you can use your favorite tool/language instead, while at the same time it provides a minimum feature set everyone will have in common.

 ## Features in Depth